slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to network?

+> *"Everyone is shy.
+Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
+Go ahead." (...)
+"When introduced to someone make eye contact and count to 4.
+You’ll both remember each other."
+-- Kevin Kelly*

+Be useful, not important.
+Listen to people, get their goals and help them.
+It’s not about you, it’s about the impact you have on others.

 <!--
 - What’s the most common question or problem you get asked about?
 Share the answer.
 - Community of experts (that give you good answers).
 Critical peers (10 people that make a big difference in your immediate career).